tonethar/IGME-330-Master/notes/node-and-transpiling.md

 **8) Final Test**
 - Reload the page, everything should work as before!
+  - But it doesn't!
+You will likely see an error - `main.js:16 Uncaught TypeError: Cannot read properties of null (reading 'checked')`
+  - This happens because the **bundle.js** code is loading/running BEFORE the page loads!
+  - The easiest fix is to move the `<script src="dist/bundle.js"></script>` tag to the bottom of the page
+  - Test it again.
+Now Greeter should work.
 - Note that `webpack` is still running and watching our files, and if we make any changes, it will automatically recompile our files for us
 - Handy tip!
-When you want to quit webpack, type control-c (or ctrl-c depending on your keyboard)
+When you want to quit the npm/webpack app running in the console, type control-c (or ctrl-c depending on your keyboard)

 <hr>